Code-Institute-Submissions/paldean-gym-guide/README.md

 #### Imagery

 All images included in the website have been taken by the author from the Nintendo Switch Pokémon Violet game.
-The hero image chosen is that of a landscape in the game a player encounters early on with the university in the center of the image and the lush greens and browns of the beautiful nature of Paldea at the forefront.
+The hero image chosen is that of a landscape in the game a player encounters early on with the Academy in the center of the image and the lush greens and browns of the beautiful nature of Paldea at the forefront.
 I chose this image as the hero image as I believe it is a very aesthetically pleasing for the user and evokes a positive emotive response from the user.

 ### Wireframes